Preparer Tax Identification Number: PTIN history

-The Preparer Tax Identification Number was created in 1999 to protect the privacy of tax return preparers.
+The Preparer Tax Identification Number was created on July 1, 1999 to protect the privacy of tax return preparers.
 Preparers were required to sign the tax forms they prepared and provide their Social Security Numbers.
 Starting with the 2000 tax season, the IRS gave preparers the option of using either their SSNs or PTINs.
 Between August 1999 and August 2010, the IRS issued more than 1 million PTINs.

 PTIN registration

-The IRS on September 28, 2010 launched a new, electronic PTIN sign-up system accessible through its website at www.irs.gov/taxpros.
-The new sign-up system requires return preparers to create an account, complete the PTIN application, pay a $64.25 fee and obtain a PTIN,.
-However, immediately after the decision in 2017 in a U.S. Federal court case, this fee was no longer valid and there was no fee to obtain a PTIN while the case and those similar wound their way through the appeals process.
+On September 28, 2010, the IRS l launched a new, electronic PTIN sign-up system accessible through its website at www.irs.gov/taxpros.
+The new sign-up system requires return preparers to create an account, complete the PTIN application, pay a $64.25 fee l, and obtain a PTIN.
+However, immediately after a decision in 2017 in a U.S. Federal court case, this fee was no longer valid and there was no fee to obtain a PTIN while the case and those similar wound their way through the appeals process.
 By creating an account, preparers create a central location where they can receive IRS information.
-Preparers should receive their PTINs immediately.
-Even preparers who already have PTINs must renew their numbers if they received them prior to September 28, 2010.
+Preparers should receive their PTIN immediately.
+Preparers who already have a PTIN must renew their number if they received them prior to September 28, 2010.
 If all information matches, preparers may receive the same number.
 The PTIN must be renewed annually.
-As of October 22, 2020, the IRS is now requiring that those who wish to obtain or renew their PTINs pay a $35.95 fee.
+As of October 22, 2020, the IRS now requires that those who wish to obtain or renew their PTIN pay a $35.95 fee.
+In October 2023, the PTIN fee was reduced to $19.75.

 Each preparer must have his or her personal PTIN.
 Sharing a PTIN within an office or firm is not allowed.
 Preparers can submit a paper application, the Form W-12, but it will take four to six weeks to process.
 The electronic PTIN sign-up system takes 15 minutes to complete and process.
 Preparers can view an IRS YouTube video that explains the PTIN sign-up system.

 Preparers who do not have social security numbers because of religious objections can complete the PTIN application and submit paper Form 8945, PTIN Supplemental Application For U.S. Citizens Without a Social Security Number Due To Conscientious Religious Objection.
 They must also include documentation on identity, U.S. citizenship and status in a recognized religious group.